Meet Father Morgan Rice, CSB

 I have learned to see each appointment as a blessing and graciously do what's asked.

-In preparation for his latest assignment as pastor of St. Basil’s Church, Father Morgan Rice, CSB opened his heart and mind to the new experiences that will come with taking on the administrative role associated with pastor in ministering to a different demographic.
+In preparation for his current assignment as pastor of St. Basil’s Church, Father Morgan Rice, CSB opened his heart and mind to the new experiences that will come with taking on an administrative role and ministering to a different demographic.
 As with each appointment, he knew any preconceived notions would be proven wrong and his gifts would be used in unexpected ways.

 “I have learned to see each appointment as a blessing and graciously do what’s asked,” he said.